trungnt11/trungnt11.github.io/_posts/2019-09-01-fast-ai-lesson-6-notes.md

 Showing the current then state of the art ImageNet model Inception.
 This is how long it took them to get a pretty good result, and then they tried the same thing with batch norm, and it *was a lot faster*.

 Specifically they said this thing is called batch normalization and it's accelerating training by reducing internal covariate shift.
 So what is internal covariate shift?
 Well, it doesn't matter.
 Because this is one of those things where researchers came up with some intuition and some idea about this thing they wanted to try. *They did it, it worked well, they then post hoc added on some mathematical analysis to try and claim why it worked.
-And it turned out they were totally **wrong**.*
+And it turned out they were probably **wrong**.*